Purple coloured foods for better health

 Constipation

-"We found was that if patients had sufficient dietary fiber intake, over 20 g/d, they were actually about five times more likely to respond to cancer treatment with immunotherapy; and had more prolonged survival."
+"We found was that if patients had sufficient dietary fibre intake, over 20 g/d, they were actually about five times more likely to respond to cancer treatment with immunotherapy; and had greater prolonged survival."

 - Jennifer Wargo, MD (Anderson Cancer Center)